parallax background

 mail [at] sarahnimfuehr.com

-Scholarship award and Poster Presentation: Reinhard Oehner.
+Scholarship Award Ceremony: Reinhard Oehner.

-Theodor Körner Award: Christian Fischer.
+Theodor Körner Award Ceremony: Christian Fischer.
+Imprint: University of Vienna.